 Defining the Blocking Statutes in this Case

 Blocking statutes are any statute enacted by an overseas country that is designed to hinder the US judicial system.
-At issue in this case was whether Defendant Polymetrix may properly withhold evidence based on Article 162 and 273 of the Swiss Criminal Code (Switzerland’s principle blocking statutes).
+At issue in this case was whether defendant Polymetrix may properly withhold evidence based on Article 162 and 273 of the Swiss Criminal Code (Switzerland’s principal blocking statutes).

 Article 162 states:

 Any person who betrays a manufacturing or trade secret that he is under a statutory or contractual duty contract not to reveal, any person who exploits for himself or another such a betrayal, is liable on complaint to a custodial sentence not exceeding three years or to a monetary penalty.

 Article 273 states: